 NFL Hall of Famer “Iron Mike” Ditka likes to tell the story about his playing days as a running back way back in the 1950’s.
-Ditka dislocated his shoulder on one brutal tackle and went to the sidelines in obvious pain.
+In one of his injuries in the NFL Ditka dislocated his shoulder on one brutal tackle and went to the sidelines in obvious pain.

 The trainer got him on the ground, put his foot on Ditka’s shoulder and yanked the arm back into place, which must have been excruciatingly painful.
 Ditka got up, shook it off and the coach sent him back in on the next play.

 NFL Injuries Used To Be Their Own Sport